-This application has been designed and prepared to Northern Beaches Council specifications and design standards.
-All pool and decking work is contained to the northern rear side of the site with all proposed work well below the street level.
-This proposed work will not be visible from the Avenue.
-The proposed carport will be positioned on the existing paved driveway, set back from the Avenue.
+All proposed pool and decking work are contained to the southwestern rear side of the site with all proposed work well below the street level.
+This proposed work will not be visible from the Crescent and will be contained behind the building line of the new dwelling.
 In preliminary discussions with Council, it was recommended that a standard development application was sufficient for this application.
-Details regarding retaining, site coverage, and trees are all fully addressed.
+Details regarding structure, site coverage, and trees are all fully addressed.

-map showing position of 16 Hurdis Avenue, Frenchs Forest
+map showing position of 15 Bridgeview Cres, Forestville